JollyToday/GhostCut_Remake_Video/README_en.md

 1. Extract video copy
 2. Rewrite video copy
 3. Erase original video subtitles
-4. Intelligent deduplicate operation of video: change md5 , crop, acceleration and deceleration, picture-in-picture, frame capture, random mirroring, random transition, dynamic scaling and so on
+4. Intelligent re-edit operation of video
 5. Add subtitles to new videos
 6. Dubbing according to the subtitles of the new video
 7. Calculate the position of new dubbing, subtitles, and images based on the alignment position of the original video subtitles, voice, and image for audio-visual alignment